johnlindquist/file-forge/templates/main/_partials/_step_add_tests.md

     });

     // === AFTER CHANGES in test/auth.test.ts ===
-    // Replace or add complete test blocks
+    // Replace or add complete test blocks, including updated mocks/setup

     import { authenticate } from '../src/auth';
-    // Mock the new dependency if needed
+    // Mock the new dependency if needed by the code change
     // import { isAccountLocked } from '../src/accountStatus';
     // jest.mock('../src/accountStatus');
     // const mockedIsAccountLocked = isAccountLocked as jest.Mock;